 He remembers that during his final interview at Bright, the CEO explained to him that while he wasn’t the best candidate, he stood out with his motivation to learn and develop at the job.
 This approach surprised him at first but it also inspired him, because he was about to join a company that counted on his potential to live up to its high expectations.

 Starting out as an application developer, Sergey has since served as BMC Remedy consultant and senior ITSM and automation consultant.
 As a senior solution architect today, he assists clients in system integration and automation.
-Among his favourite projects so far are the implementation of the BMC Remedy on Demand Interface for Telekom Austria Group (Austria, Belarus, Bulgaria, Croatia, Macedonia, Serbia, Slovenia) and the implementation of BMC Remedy ITSM for Si.mobil Slovenia.
+Among his favorite projects so far are the implementation of the BMC Remedy on Demand Interface for Telekom Austria Group (Austria, Belarus, Bulgaria, Croatia, Macedonia, Serbia, Slovenia) and the implementation of BMC Remedy ITSM for Si.mobil Slovenia.

 Learning among friends